 It was not easy to do.
 But it was worth it.
-The apartment I found is nice, clean, safe, well-maintained, quiet, disability accessible, and very affordable.
+The apartment I am in now is nice, clean, safe, well-maintained, quiet, disability accessible, and very affordable.

 Finding Places to Apply For

-I have difficulty making phone calls, and I am sometimes to sick to sit up and fill out forms, so a friend helped me.
+I have difficulty making phone calls, and I am sometimes too sick to sit up and fill out forms, so a friend helped me.

 Here is where we found a long, long list of Places to Call When You are Looking for Affordable Housing.

 We knew from the very beginning that most people would tell us there was no hope, so when that happened, I was not upset or disappointed.
 If I got disappointed each time I was told “no,” the whole thing would have been soul-crushing.
 I told myself that the “no’s” are just part of the process, and we ignored them.

 Along the way, we discovered that there are many different ways to get on Section 8.
 Here’s some examples of times we were told “no” but figured out how to get on a waiting list anyway!
 Dandelion Finds Thirty Waiting Lists